base2Services/cfn-start-stop-stack/README.md

 --source-bucket [BUCKET]

-    Pucket used to store / pull information from
+    Bucket used to store / pull information from

 --aws-role [ROLE_ARN]

-    AWS Role to assume when performing operations.
-Any reads and write to source bucket will be performed outside of this role
+    AWS Role to assume when performing start/stop operations.
+    Reading and writing to source bucket is not done using this role.

 -r [AWS_REGION], --region [AWS_REGION]